dojo/docs/dijit/tree/Model.rst

 There are two model implementations included with Tree:

-  * `dijit.tree.TreeStoreModel <dijit/tree/TreeStoreModel>`_: interface to a data store with a single item that represents the root of the tree.
+  * :ref:`dijit.tree.TreeStoreModel <dijit/tree/TreeStoreModel>`: interface to a data store with a single item that represents the root of the tree.
 For example, a data store of employees where the root is the CEO of the company.
-  * `dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`_: interface to a data store with multiple top level items.
+  * :ref:`dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`: interface to a data store with multiple top level items.
 For example, a data store of places (countries, states, cities).
 If the data store doesn't have a single root item ("world" in this example) then ForestStoreModel is the interface for it.

 The above models have the following functions: